-- The CCO is the organization's compliance expert. - Keeps abreast of regulatory changes. - Keeps executive and board up-to-date. - Gets operations engaged with compliance. - Develops and implements the compliance program. - Maintains the credibility and integrity of the program.
+- The CCO is the organization's compliance expert. - Keeps abreast of regulatory changes and risk profile. - Keeps executive and board up-to-date. - Gets operations engaged with compliance. - Develops and implements the compliance program. - Maintains the credibility and integrity of the program. - See also "The Compliance Officer's Primary Responsibilities" on pp. 38-39 of https://oig.hhs.gov/compliance/general-compliance-program-guidance/.